MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-concepts/user-location.md

 ---
-title: "User Location | Microsoft Docs" ms.author: "adl"
+title: "User Location API | Microsoft Docs" ms.author: "adl"
 ---

-# User Location
+# User Location API

 The ability to show the user's location and track the user's location is an important tool in a map.
 By using our UserLocation API, you can show the user's location on your map with some customizable features.